vdabravolski/stock_prediction/README.md

-# Content: Specializations
-## Project: Capstone Proposal and Capstone Project

 ## Capstone Proposal Overview
-In my capstone project, I’d like to explore a possibility to forecast stock price trend using machine learning techniques (such as word vector embeddings and Recurrent Neural Networks).
+In my Udacity capstone project, I’d like to explore a possibility to forecast stock price trend using machine learning techniques (such as word vector embeddings and Recurrent Neural Networks).